 English soccer icon Michael Owen once accurately stated that “there’s noting quite like a World Cup.”
 After all, the World Cup is the most viewed sporting event in the world.
 In 2014, the World Cup drew a cumulative television audience of 3.5 billion viewers, which, when compared to the 2 billion viewers who tuned in for the 2012 Summer Olympic Games in London, really puts into perspective how great a spectacle the World cup actually is.
 Now, with the 2018 World Cup underway in Russia, the world’s energy and excitement is palpable as 32 qualifying teams are slowly stripped back to one remaining world champion.
 Even in the United States, where the national team did not make this year’s cut, fans are waking up early to watch and cheer for the best teams on the planet.
 Although soccer is not always perceived as being very popular in the U.S., it is the third most popular sport in the country.
 For that reason, protecting soccer-related intellectual property in the United States is not taken lightly by the world’s top soccer brands.
-A review of patent data shows how the top three soccer brands have fared against the USPTO:
+A review of patent data shows how the top three soccer brands have fared against with the USPTO.

 Having filed over 340 patent applications with the USPTO, Adidas – the world’s biggest soccer brand and World Cup sponsor – seems to have patent prosecution in the United States all figured out.
 Adidas currently maintains an allowance rate of 94.4 percent (allowing only 11 of their non-pending patent applications to go abandoned), and currently has 33 patent records on file with the USPTO that mention “soccer” in their title, abstract, or claims with LexisNexis® Intellectual Property Solutions.